 - Start by washing, peeling, and slicing your potatoes to 1/4 inch thick.
 I recommend using a mandoline.

-- Once potatoes are diced toss them into the Instant Pot.
+- Once potatoes are thinly sliced toss them into the Instant Pot.
 Add in your diced ham, parsley, garlic, onion, salt, chicken stock, and place lid on the Instant Pot.

 - Make sure the valve is set to sealing and do high pressure/manual for 1 minute.
 Once the timer goes off do a quick release.